Certified Information Privacy Professional Europe (CIPP/E)

 “Small class size was great; really knowledgeable trainers.”

-“The CIPP/E course I attended was excellently delivered by [the tutors] whose knowledge and delivery are second to none.
+“The CIPP/E course I attended was excellently delivered by Aoife and Kate whose knowledge and delivery are second to none.
 I learnt so much about the the upcoming changes to data protection law and the benefits of not only knowing data protection, but understanding it.
 The benefits of the interactions with other attendees was an added bonus.
 I highly recommend Frontier Privacy courses and the trainers who deliver the material.”

 Ciaran Johnson – Head of Information Governance, Integrity360

 €2199 per person.

 Use the Register Now button to reserve a place on our CIPP/E course.
 We will contact you to confirm all details.
 You will be sent an invoice prior to the start of the course.
 Payment must be made in advance by EFT or cheque.